 You might be wondering what on earth thigh tiles are.
 If you come to Portugal and look at the roofs of older buildings, chances are you’ll see some.
 They’re the long, curved terracotta or clay tiles that were once made by hand.
 And leg.

 If you look closely at an old Portuguese roof, you’ll notice that the tiles aren’t uniform in size and curvature like the modern, mass-produced barrel tiles.
 That’s because they may have been shaped on someone’s thigh!

 While some people have short fat legs, others have long slim ones or medium, muscular thighs, which explains why there’s such a range of differently shaped tiles and why they’re wider at one end than the other.

 Fortunately, because of the way they are laid in alternate troughs and peaks, this isn’t usually a problem.
 The finished roof may not be perfectly straight and regular but it won’t leak and has its own unique charm.

-This post gets me one step closer to completing my Personal A to Z of Portugal.
+This post forms part of my Personal A to Z of Portugal.